LAX (album): Recording

 On May 11, 2007, the Game was arrested at his home reportedly in connection with an incident that happened at a basketball game in South Los Angeles back in February 2007.
 He was alleged to threatened a person with a gun.
 The arrest took place after his home was searched for three hours.
 The Game was released early the next day after posting $50,000 bail.
 On January 9, 2008, a Los Angeles judge scheduled February 4, as the beginning date for the Game's trial on assault and weapons charges.
 After pleading no contest to a felony weapons charge on February 11, the Game was sentenced to 60 days in jail, 150 hours of community service, and three years of probation.
 In March 2008, it was reported that the Game had been released from jail.
 His manager later stated that he has not yet been what you expected to be released in time to promote the album.
 He was released after serving eight days, and went back in a studio and begin working with the production duo Cool & Dre.
 Dre from Cool & Dre stated that the Game was like 'Pac, and that lyrically, he was "[somewhere] else right now".
 On July 28, 2008, the Game told J. Hyphen and J. Moore of Sunday Night Sound Sessions, that the album has been finished, and that the official release date was August 26, 2008.
 He said that the album would include 16 tracks, and that he would've leaked the clean version for an album two weeks before the official release.
 The Game mentioned that he recorded over 220 tracks for the album.
-In these recording sessions, artists that were been reported would participated for LAX, at first Nu Jerzey Devil stated that Lil Wayne would be making his guest appearance on the album.
+In these recording sessions, artists would participate for LAX, at first Nu Jerzey Devil stated that Lil Wayne would be making his guest appearance on the album.
 It was later confirmed that Akon, André 3000, Busta Rhymes, Chris Brown, Chrisette Michele, Common, Ice Cube, Keyshia Cole, DMX, Ludacris, Snoop Dogg, Marsha Ambrosius, Mary J. Blige, Nas, Ne-Yo, Raekwon, Raheem DeVaughn, Fabolous, and Robin Thicke would be making appearances, however, all of them did not make the final cut on the album.
 Although Travis Barker, Bilal, Keyshia Cole, Common, Raheem DeVaughn, DMX, Ice Cube, Lil Wayne, Ludacris, Chrisette Michele, Nas, Ne-Yo, Raekwon, and LaToiya Williams were in the final album track listing.